 While inflammation is part of your body's natural defense system, carrying extra weight can cause it to go into overdrive, leading to chronic health conditions like heart disease, diabetes, and cancer.
-But researchers found that losing an average of six pounds decreased inflammation by tamping down the production of pro-inflammatory proteins.
+But in a study published in Nutrition Research, researchers found that losing an average of six pounds decreased inflammation by tamping down the production of pro-inflammatory proteins.
 It also improved immune system function.

 You know that your metabolism is the engine that drives calorie burn.
-When you start to lose weight, your metabolic rate will decrease because your body will need fewer calories per day to keep your body running.
+And when you start to lose weight, your metabolic rate will decrease, because your body will need fewer calories per day to keep your body running.
 But those changes can be relative.
-"A 200-pound person who loses 5 pounds will have less of a metabolic impact than a 115-pound person who loses 5 pounds," Roussell explains.
+"A 200-pound person who loses five pounds will have less of a metabolic impact than a 115-pound person who loses five pounds," Roussell explains.
 "The severity in which you cut calories and increase exercise will also have an impact.
 Slower, more gradual changes will have less of a negative impact [on your metabolism]."

 Your Joints Will Ache Less

-It makes sense: The more you weigh, the more force you exert on your bones and joints when you move—approximately four pounds of extra pressure on your knees for every pound of extra weight, according to the Arthritis Foundation.
+It makes sense: The more you weigh, the more force you exert on your bones and joints when you move.
 And over time, that additional strain may lead to joint damage and osteoarthritis.
 Losing five pounds of excess weight could mean 20 fewer pounds of pressure on your precious joints.